notchhill/project-beanz-2.0/documentation/Design.md

                 - It will define a GameScreenLinkedList, which will serve as the head of the linked list.
                 - Then, it will define a GameScreenLinkedList pointer, which points to the head
                 - The main routine then runs the load method on the head, passing input.txt and the head pointer.
                 - It then enters the main while loop.
-The while loop will loop until the player, at one point, returns to the main menu GameScreenLinkedList and chooses to quit.
+The while loop will loop until the player use ctrl+c to end the program.
-                - In the loop, it will call display on the current GameScreenLinkedList, then cin the player's input into a string.
+                - In the loop, it will call display on the current GameScreenLinkedList, then get the player's input using getPlayerIn.
                 - A new string will be defined, which will be set to the return value of match called on current. (it should return a valid GameScreenLinkedList ID.)
-                - If that string is null, we return to the beginning of the while loop to try again.
+                - If that string is empty, we notify the player, and then return to the beginning of the while loop to try again.
+(The player entered something invalid)
-                - If that string isn't null, it will be passed to search (called on current) in order to locate the associated GameScreenLinkedList.
+                - If that string isn't empty, it will be passed to search (called on current) in order to locate the associated GameScreenLinkedList.
                 - The current GameScreenLinkedList will be set to that newly found one, and that is the final execution within the while loop.
-                - Outside of the while loop, we will run the clear method on the GameScreenLinkedList head to free up memory, then return 0 to end the main routine.
+                - Outside of the while loop, we will run the clear method on the GameScreenLinkedList head to free up memory, then return 0 to end the main routine. getPlayerIn
+                - This function will define two strings.
+The first one will receive user input via cin, and the second will be left empty.
+                - An integer is then defined from the length of the first string.
+It will use the .length() method from the string library to do this.
+                - It will then enter a for loop, with i starting at 0, and going up by one until it reaches the length of the first string minus one.
+                - Then there are a series of if checks to determine what to do in the for loop.
+                - If the first string's ith character is a symbol, don't do anything.
+                - If the first string's ith character is an uppercase letter, add 32 to it and concatenate that onto the second string from before.
+Note that adding 32 to an uppercase letter transforms it into a lowercase letter.
+                - If the first string's ith character is anything else, we simply concatenate it to the second string.
+                - Once this is done, a newline is printed (for legibility purposes), and then we return the second string.
+This ensures that any symbols from the user's input are removed, and any uppercase letters are made into lowercase letters. nicePrint
+                - This function assumes the string passed to it is a large, single-line string.
+This function will print it in a more legible way.
+                - It defines two integers.
+One being the length of the string passed, gotten using .length from the string library, and one called numSpaces, which is set to 0.
+                - It will enter a for loop, and iterate on i from 0 up to the length of the passed string minus one.
+                - First, it checks if the argument's ith character is a space.
+If so, numSpaces is incremented by one.
+                - Next, it checks if numSpaces is equal to 10.
+If so, print a newline and set numSpaces to 0.
+                - Finally, it will print the argument's ith character.

     3.6 Hierarchy of files, compilation, and the makefile 3.6.1 Hierarchy of files